sthagen/ghc/docs/users_guide/using-optimisation.rst

     marking use sites of these functions as INLINE or INLINEABLE then things will break unless this flag is disabled.

-    While WorkerWrapper is disabled (by :ghc-flag:`-fno-worker-wrapper`) this has no effect.
+    While WorkerWrapper is disabled this has no effect.

 .. ghc-flag:: -fbinary-blob-threshold=⟨n⟩
     :shortdesc: *default: 500K.* Tweak assembly generator for binary blobs.